 Principle and values

-The Public Sector Ethics Act 1994 states: In recognition that the public sector has a duty to uphold the system of government and the laws of the State, Commonwealth and local government, public service agencies, public sector entities and public officials:
+The Public Sector Ethics Act 1994 states: In recognition that public trust in public office requires high standards of public administration, public service agencies, public sector entities and public officials:

 Standards of conduct

 4.1 Ensure diligence in public administration

 We have an obligation to seek to achieve high standards of public administration and perform our duties to the best of our abilities.